CodeKiwi/votejosh2020/_posts/2017-02-27-crew_only_no_passengers.md

 * Participate in market research for an upcoming project or hair-brained scheme
 * Review a book chapter or particularly long post
 * Test out a new product
-* assist in promoting a new project
+* Assist in promoting a new project
 * Help me form a government (you may have noticed the quiet rebranding of this site)

 ### All are welcome on the Super-yacht,<br />but it is crew only, no passengers.